Is this hipster bunny really just vodka, though?

 Will this become a leader on the Kazakh vodka market?

-What is it with vodka made in Mongolia, and why is it so expensive?
+What is it with vodka made in Mongolia, and why is it always so expensive?

-If the vodka itself is good, then why don’t you give it a better-looking bottle?
+If the vodka itself is good, then why don’t you put it in a better-looking bottle?

-Is taste or aftertaste more important when we are talking about vodka?
+Is it the taste or the aftertaste that’s more important when we are talking about vodka?

 Will the Kyrgyz alphabet save an otherwise mediocre vodka from oblivion?

-Is this vodka theme revolving around horses or around dances?
+Does the theme of this vodka revolve around horses or around dances?

-Why would anyone advertise anything with the words “harmful impurities”?
+Why would anyone advertise anything using the words “harmful impurities”?

 How Kazakh is this supreme vodka really, and why does its aftertaste rock so hard?